 Grab to increase platform fees for food, mart delivery orders

-SINGAPORE: Technology company Grab will increase its platform fee for food and minimart deliveries from late next month, the company said in an email to customers on Wednesday (Mar 31).
+SINGAPORE: Technology company Grab will increase its platform fee for the delivery of food and other on-demand items from late next month, the company said in an email to customers on Wednesday (Mar 31).

 Grab said it will raise the platform fee for GrabFood and GrabMart to S$0.30 per order, an increase of S$0.10 from the current rate.
 The new rate takes effect on Apr 22.